vyomasystems-lab/challenges-sajjapratyusha/level1_design2/design1_level2_README.md

-//challenges:no challenges found-the sequence 1011 is buged
+//challenges:no challenges found-the sequence 1011 is buged ---and python file is also verified

 module seq_detect_1011(seq_seen, inp_bit, reset, clk);